Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Minori," ranked by the total number of "Good!" votes.

-実 means "fruit, reality, truth, actuality."
+実 means "fruit, truth, real."

 Resourceful - Having the ability to find solutions to problems quickly and effectively.

-泉 means "spring, fountain, well."
+泉 means "spring, source, afterlife."

-Afterlife - The world after death.
-Heaven.
+Afterlife - The world of the dead.

-徳 means "virtue, morality, goodness."
+徳 means "virtue, morality, grace."

 Profit - Gain or advantage, usually financial.

-穣 means "abundant, fertile, productive."
+穣 means "abundant harvest, fertile, prosperous."

-To Bear Fruit, Produce A Harvest - To yield a plentiful harvest of grains or other crops.
+To Bear Fruit, Produce a Harvest - To yield a plentiful harvest of grains or other crops.

 Abundance, Prosperity - Rich in grains or other crops.

-農 means "agriculture, farming."
+農 means "agriculture, farmer, cultivate."

-To Cultivate - To cultivate fields and till the soil.
+Cultivate - To till the soil.

-稔 means "ripen, bear fruit, harvest."
+稔 means "ripen, harvest, accumulate."

 To Ripen - The ripening of rice or other grains.

-里 means "village, hometown, birthplace."
+里 means "village, residence, birthplace."

 Mansion - A large house or building.

-穂 means "ear, head of grain."
+穂 means "ear of grain."

 Grain Stalk - The part of a grain stalk where the grain is attached.

-Grain Like Shape - An object with a shape similar to a grain stalk.
+Grain-like Shape - An object with a shape similar to a grain stalk.

-実 means "fruit, reality, truth, actuality."
+実 means "fruit, truth, real."

-則 means "rule, regulation, principle."
+則 means "rule, law, then."

 To Follow - To adhere to a set of rules or regulations.

-実 means "fruit, reality, truth, actuality."
+実 means "fruit, truth, real."

 Faint, Dim - Something that is barely visible or barely audible.